 Our gross revenue is derived primarily from transaction fees, subscription fees, commissions and market data fees.
-For the 2018 Predecessor Period and the year ended December 31, 2017, our gross revenue is offset by contingent consideration recognized as a contra-revenue adjustment related to the achievement of specific revenue earnout milestones, as further described below.
+For the 2018 Predecessor Period, our gross revenue is offset by contingent consideration recognized as a contra-revenue adjustment related to the achievement of specific revenue earnout milestones, as further described below.
 This contingent consideration vested on, and has no additional impacts on our results of operations after, July 31, 2018.
 We believe that gross revenue is the key driver of our operating performance and therefore is the revenue measure we utilize to assess our business on a period by period basis.